persalys/persalys/python/doc/developer_manual/validation/validation.rst

   - Sobol : Sobol item

-    - Pop-up with an error message appears : 'The model must have an independant copula etc'
+    - Pop-up with an error message appears : 'The model must have an independent copula etc'

     - click on the 'Probabilistic model' item